danielraffel/n8n-gcp/README.md

 # Automated Configuration of n8n, FastAPI & Cloudflare Tunnel on E2 Free Tier Google Cloud

 ## Overview
 This project contains a Python script designed to automate the setup of a free-tier Google Cloud Platform (GCP) [e2 micro-instance](https://cloud.google.com/free/docs/free-cloud-features#compute) with [n8n](https://n8n.io), [FastAPI](https://fastapi.tiangolo.com), and a [Cloudflare tunnel](https://www.cloudflare.com/products/tunnel/).
 The script uses Terraform to provision infrastructure on GCP.
-It automates several tasks, including generating a service account key, setting up a static IP, and configuring firewall rules.
+It automates several tasks, including generating a service account key, setting up a static IP, and installing scripts on the server to assist with installing and updating software.

 ### What the Python Script Does:
 1. **Project ID Retrieval**: Fetches your GCP project ID using the Google Cloud CLI.
 2. **Service Account Key Generation**: Creates and downloads a service account key for the default service account.
 3. **Static IP Check/Create**: Checks for an existing static IP or creates a new one.
 4. **Terraform Config Generation**: Creates a Terraform configuration file (`setup.tf`) to set up a GCP instance with necessary configurations.
-5. **Generates Scripts and Configuration Files**: setup_server.sh, setup_cloudflare.sh, docker-compose.yml, and docker-compose.service
+5. **Generates Scripts and Configuration Files**: setup_server.sh, setup_cloudflare.sh, updater.sh, docker-compose.yml, and docker-compose.service

 ### What the Terraform File Deploys:
 The Terraform configuration (`setup.tf`) provisions the following on GCP:
 - A new GCP instance with specified configurations e2 machine type, 60gb boot disk, and standard static IP network interfaces.
-- Uploads files to the server: /opt/setup_server.sh, /opt/setup_cloudflare.sh, /opt/docker-compose.yml, and /etc/systemd/system/docker-compose.service
+- Uploads files to the server: /opt/setup_server.sh, /opt/setup_cloudflare.sh, /opt/updater.sh, /opt/docker-compose.yml, and /etc/systemd/system/docker-compose.service
-- A firewall rule to allow traffic on port 5678, needed for n8n (but since most will use Cloudflare Tunnel probably unneccessary.)

 ### Server Setup Scripts:
 Two scripts must be run on the server
-1. `setup_server.sh`: Installs Docker, Apache2, wget, n8n, and FastAPI on the GCP instance.
+1. `setup_server.sh`: Installs [Docker using their repository](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository), n8n, and FastAPI on a GCP Ubuntu 22.04 micro-server instance.
-2. `setup_cloudflare.sh`: Sets up a Cloudflare tunnel for SSL, downloads `cloudflared`, and configures it to route traffic to the n8n service.
+2. `setup_cloudflare.sh`: Sets up a Cloudflare tunnel for SSL, downloads `cloudflared`, and configures it at a subdomain to route traffic to the n8n service.

 ## Prerequisites
 - Terraform: [Installation Guide](https://developer.hashicorp.com/terraform/install)